soraasher/soraasher/README.md

 any pronouns —— aroace

-Important ;me not that active on most social media platforms ——— (I'm Chronically online only on Tiktok)
+Important ; not that active on most social media platforms ——— (I'm Chronically online only on Tiktok)

-💥💥and to tell you in advance if you become friends w me, I AM NOT NICE
+💥💥to tell you in advance if you become friends w me, I AM NOT NICE and you'll be bored of me in no time

 ~ + I usually interact first to everyone.
 Why?
 Because if I don't, no one will.
 So I'm often lonely 😿 .